kbarbey/Master-Thesis/README.md

 2. Check all the other stars for telluric contamination and wavelength range.
 Maybe plot power of the shape peak as a function of range size but that does change actually.

+## Ideas:

+1. Could we use these type of periodograms on FWHM and BIS ?
+For example, if BIS is stellar activity then maybe compute semi-partial distance correlation of BIS and RVs.
+Should be the same as shape and shift but BIS instead of CCF of two spectra.
+Maybe it's equivalent.